 When he could, Escobar gave himself other tastes.
 From time to time he loved to eat small portions of rice pudding, bananas, mazamorra, and arepa de mote with cheese and butter.
 He didn't do it often, but not for lack of goods: he was flirtatious and didn't want to get fat.
 "Pablo was almost always careful about excess food and maintaining his weight was a priority," recalls Henao.

-Although he had plenty of scales, Escobar controlled his weight in an unusual way.
+Although he had plenty of scales, Escobar unusually controlled his weight.
 "When he woke up, he took a rope out of a drawer, measured his waist, and tied a knot in the top.
-The next day, he repeated the operation and confirmed if the knot was still in the same place or if it had to be run backward or forwards, of all those times he was with several kilos of more".
+The next day, he repeated the operation and confirmed if the knot was still in the same place or if it had to be run backward or forwards, of all those times he was with several kilos or more".
 He also took two years to shave, bathe and brush his teeth.
 "It's not that I want to get to the end clean, it's that if I get a grinding pain could be an ordeal," he said.